codenamejason/nfsp-netlify-cms/src/pages/products/index.md

   heading: Our Deals
   description: >-
     We make it easy to make great ideas come to life.
-Send us your graphic and we will print it using our latest in technology printing process.
+Send us your graphic and we will print on one of our listed garments using our latest in technology printing process.
   plans:
     - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
       items: